Understanding IP3: What It Is and What It Isn't

 What IP3 Isn't

-IP3 is not the same as dynamic range.
+IP3 is not the same thing as dynamic range, and it is not a direct measure of weak-signal sensitivity.

-A low-noise amplifier (LNA) can have excellent noise performance (e.g., NF < 1 dB) but a poor IP3, making it easily desensitized in the presence of strong nearby signals.
-Conversely, a high-IP3 preamp might tolerate strong signals well but introduce more noise.
+A low-noise amplifier (LNA) can have excellent noise performance (e.g., NF < 1 dB) but a poor IP3, making it prone to desensitization in the presence of strong nearby signals.
+Conversely, a high-IP3 preamp might tolerate strong signals well but add more noise than an LNA.

 When IP3 Matters

-IP3 becomes critical in environments with multiple strong signals:
+IP3 becomes critical in environments with multiple strong signals in-band or nearby, for example:

 - HF contesting stations